Can’t Find Skilled Professionals in New Zealand?

 Employer’s Corner: Some Insights on Overseas Employment

-At JCP we are confident that our ten years of experience help you to feel comfortable employing skilled professionals from outside of New Zealand.
+At JPC we are confident that our 12 years of experience help you to feel comfortable employing skilled professionals from outside of New Zealand.
 Employer’s needs and staff needs vary from industry to industry and must be matched with detailed knowledge of human resources and skills.

-When selecting candidates we search, find, interview, check references and relocate skilled people for several industries.
-These industries include refrigeration/air-conditioning, construction and electrical engineering companies.
-We have even found cooks for a retirement home/hospital.
+When selecting candidates we search, screen, interview, check references and relocate skilled people for several industries.
+These industries include refrigeration/air-conditioning, construction, welding engineering and electrical engineering companies.

 We Noticed the Following:

-- Most often everything that people say about themselves in their CV is true.
+- Most often 70% of what that people say about themselves in their CV is true.

 - People rather undersell themselves than oversell themselves.